zefiros-software-legacy/BenchLib/README.md

 * Koen Visscher <koen.visscher@zefiros.eu>

 ## Used By
-We are interrested to find out what projects use BenchLib.
+We are interested  to find out what projects use BenchLib.
 We would love it to include your projects here, just shoot us a mail. :)

 * [SerLib](https://github.com/Zefiros-Software/SerLib)